jum/caddy-docker-proxy-redis/README.md

 are running in your tailnet.
 Before you start, run the register.sh script to register the runner node.
-I think the standard runner images of gitea do not contain what I need on a runner, I am thus changing my workflows to run on node-23 instead of ubuntu, and my config.yml point to my prepared image.
+I think the standard runner images of gitea do not contain what I need on a runner, I am thus changing my workflows to run on node-23 instead of ubuntu, and my config.yml points to my prepared image.
 See [act_runner_image](https://gitea.mager.org/jum/act_runner_image.git) for what I use.